swagatachanda/swagatachanda/README.md

 - 🔭 I’m currently working on Backend Web Developement (enthusiastic learner)
 - 🌱 I’m currently learning Web Developement
 - 👯 I’m looking to collaborate on Real Life Projects
-- 🤔 I’m looking for help with how to deal with covid period🥱
+- 🤔 I’m looking for help on how to deal with covid period🥱
 - 📫 How to reach me: [Email]swagata.chanda2000@gmail.com
 - 🍟 Fun fact: I am a foodie!!🤓